3. Pyramid Pose

 The human head is a pretty heavy organ weighing approximately 8 pounds.
 We put a lot of strain on our neck muscles by dropping our heads while working on phones and laptops.

-Trauma can seriously affect our breathing pattern.
+Trauma can seriously affect our breathing patterns.
 Due to constant panic and anxiety, we do a lot of shallow breathing by raising our collar bones and shoulders instead of breathing deeply from the abdomen, putting additional strain on the neck muscles.
 This generally leads to tightness in our neck and shoulder areas.

 A headstand is an excellent pose to relieve tension from the neck and shoulder muscles.
 It also improves the body’s alignment by getting the head and rest of the body in a straight line.
 The inverted posture leads to an increased supply of blood to the brain to regulate the autonomic nervous system.